typst/codex/CONTRIBUTING.md

 - `.inv`: Either vertically mirrored or a 180° rotated version of a symbol, e.g. `amp.inv`, `Omega.inv`.
 	- See also [#108](https://github.com/typst/codex/issues/108).
 - `.cw`/`.ccw`: Clockwise/Counterclockwise, e.g. `arrow.cw`, `integral.ccw`.

-[^modifname]: Though a modifier can also just coincidentally be a symbol name, e.g. `.not`.